Calling all aspiring culinary entrepreneurs! Enrollment for the 2026 Nibble Entrepreneurship Program is now open!

 Nibble Entrepreneurship Program (NEP)

-Now in its fifth year, “NEP” empowers members of our local immigrant communities to explore what it entails to launch a culinary career and test food business ideas.
+Now in its 14th year, “NEP” empowers members of our local immigrant communities to explore what it entails to launch a culinary career and test food business ideas.
 Part of our mission is to support low-income entrepreneurs and to offer a chance to test restaurant concepts in a low-risk environment- while promoting cultural exchange through globally inspired food.
 What makes NEP unique is the combination of classroom experience and real-life vending opportunities.
 Our entrepreneurs:

 - receive business development instruction and mentoring through workshops by industry professionals